Top things to do in Rotorua at night

 With a number of entry passes to choose from, there’s something to cater to all tastes and budgets.
 Regardless of which one you choose, you’ll enjoy all of the benefits of naturally warmed geothermal mineral water and feel any stress melt away.

-Sourced from two natural springs, water is feed into a total of 28 mineral pools.
-Whether you’re looking to relax sore muscle and relive aches and pains (in which case, you’ll head to the acidic waters of the Priest Spring), or want to relax and revive your skin (through the Rachel Spring), these pools are well worth a visit.
+Sourced from two natural springs, water is fed into a total of 28 mineral pools.
+Whether you’re looking to relax sore muscles and relieve aches and pains (in which case, you’ll head to the acidic waters of the Priest Spring), or want to relax and revive your skin (through the Rachel Spring), these pools are well worth a visit.